 A new computational analysis suggests that maximizing swimming speeds while minimizing energy costs depends on an optimal balance between a fish's muscle dynamics and the way its size, shape, and swimming motion affect its movement through water.
 Grgur Tokic and Dick Yue of the Massachusetts Institute of Technology present these findings in PLOS Computational Biology.

-In contrast to previous research, the new analysis shows that, in order to minimize energy consumed by a fish with a given body mass swimming a given distance, it needs not swim at , calculated as power produced by muscles versus power consumed.
+In contrast to previous research, the new analysis shows that, in order to minimize energy consumed by a fish with a given body mass swimming a given distance, it needs not swim at maximum efficiency, calculated as power produced by muscles versus power consumed.
 To achieve maximum swimming speeds, fish muscles need not operate at maximum power levels.
 These findings are supported by real-world observations of swimming organisms across nine orders of magnitude in size.

 "Our findings are surprising, but they are borne out by first principles from the underlying physics," Yue says.
 "They suggest that energetics of swimming can be substantially improved by optimizing the balance between muscle performance and hydrodynamics."